How to make a pyramid.

 Fold each tab down at 90 degrees and then place a thin layer of glue on each tab.
 Take your pyramid and form it into the correct shape so that the base looks like a square.
 Then carefully place your smaller square inside the pyramid with the tabs facing the pyramid base.
 You will need to bend the tabs up slightly to meet the sides of the pyramid as you push the square as far into the pyramid as you can, making sure that all the tabs are fully touching the sides of the pyramid.
 Put a piece of sticky tape on each tab to hold it in place.
 This will form the correct shape for the pyramid.
 Wait for it to dry and then move on to the next stage.

 Stage 8: Adding the base.

-Once this is done you can then stick the pyramid to its base.
+Once the main pyramids complete you can then stick the pyramid to its base.
 Fold all the tabs in around the base of the pyramid so that when you press your pyramid down onto its base they are all in full contact with the base.
 Add a thin layer of glue to each tab (B) and then gently press and hold your pyramid down making sure that the bottom of your pyramid is in full contact with the base.
 All the tabs should be concealed inside the base.
 You may need to rest a bit of weight against each side of your pyramid until it is dry.